photonstorm/box2d-lite/README.md

 The Body class now has `width` and `height` properties.
 This makes for a better API anyway, oh and it reduces the amount of vec2s created during start-up by 1 per Body instance!

+Created a new `AABB` Class.
+Each Body has a `bounds` property, which is an instance of the AABB class.
+It is updated during `Body.postStep` to keep the bounds in sync with the body position and rotation.
+If the body rotation hasn't changed (i.e. if fixed rotation, or just not rotated), then the bounds update uses a fast-path to avoid some math transforms.

+The CanvasRenderer can now render a Body bounds, too, with optional flag.